 Documents are made up of pages with content.
 This whole book is a document.
-Their common MS Word file extension is .docx.
+Their common MS Word file extension is .docx, and when you save a file, Word will automatically add this extension to the file name for you.
 They can contain:

-- · Text paragraphs and lists - · Images, tables, SmartArt, shapes, and clip art

-- · Headings, subheadings, captions, and paragraph text - · Page and section breaks, columns, and header / footer information
+- Text paragraphs and lists - Images, tables, SmartArt, shapes, and clip art - Headings, subheadings, captions, and paragraph text - Page and section breaks, columns, and header / footer information - Tables of content, footnotes, citations, chapters, and sections.